Helicopter firefighting at night

 Some of the projects that Wayne has been involved in include:

-- Pre-determined dispatch of firefighting aircraft – Predetermined dispatch of firefighting aircraft involves aircraft being responded to fires via an alert system at the same time as fire trucks are responded.
+- Predetermined dispatch of firefighting aircraft.
+This means firebombing aircraft are responded to fires via an alert system at the same time as fire trucks are responded.

 - Fleet changes and a range of other projects.